Financial Aid Eligibility

 Once your FAFSA is received and is complete and correct, we will verify your admission status, academic progress, and your expected enrollment status.

 Most federal financial aid is based on your financial need.
-To calculate this we deduct your EFC (Expected Family Contribution), which is listed on your SAR (Student Aid Report) from your estimated cost of attendance.
+To calculate this we deduct your SAI (Student Aid Index), which is listed on your FAFSA Submission Summary, from your estimated cost of attendance.

-When your financial aid eligibility is determined, an email is sent to your CCC email.
-If you are offered Federal Work-Study and/or Federal Direct Loans, you must accept these funds and complete additional requirements in MYCorning.
+When your financial aid eligibility is determined, an email is sent to your MyCorning email.
+If you are offered Federal Work-Study and/or Federal Direct Loans, you must accept these funds and complete additional requirements in MyCorning.
 Instructions will be included in your email.
 Pay careful attention to these instructions.

 Cost of Attendance

 You can find your cost of attendance in MyCorning.
-Select Student Resources, My Banner, Student and Financial Aid, Financial Aid and Financial Aid Status.
+Select Student Resources, My Banner, Financial Aid, Offer, View your SUNY Financial Aid Plan.

 Your cost of attendance is made up of two types of costs: direct and indirect.

-• Direct costs are items that will appear on your tuition bill, such as tuition, fees, housing and meals (only if you live on campus).
+Direct costs are items that will appear on your tuition bill, such as tuition, fees, textbooks, housing and meal plan (only if you live on campus).

-• Indirect costs will not appear on your tuition bill but are estimated costs associated with going to college.
-These include items like books, transportation, and personal expenses.
+Indirect costs will not appear on your tuition bill but are estimated costs associated with going to college.
+These include items like transportation and personal expenses.

 Cost of attendance includes: